CDLUC3/dmp-docker/README.md

 To startup both services run `dc up`
 To startup just the DMPTool run `dce_tool`
 To startup just the DMPHub run `dce_hub`

+## Submodules

+Both the DMPTool and DMPHub code are handled as [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) here.
+You can interact with them as if they were normally cloned git repositories (e.g. switching branches, pulling changes, and editing, adding or deleting files)

 ## Helpful Docker commands